Drawing Comics With Krita

 Filter > Artistic >Halftone

-In the Screen Generator tab you can adjust how your screentone should look like, its density (lower the number bigger the tones) and the colors it sould use.
+In the Screen Generator tab you can adjust how your screentone should look like, its density (lower the number bigger the tones) and the colors it should use.

 To have crisp lines: